Preston R. Johnston

 I am a PhD candidate in the MIT Department of Political Science.
-My research agenda studies the political consequences of rising climate risk, with a particular interest in how climate costs are spread across space and social groups.
-Methodologically, my projects often combine spatial climate data with causal inference tools to study how climate risk affects outcomes including policymaking, political behavior, and interest group politics.
-I’m also interested in what makes climate adaptation efforts politically durable and resilient to backlash.
+My main research agenda examines the political consequences of rising climate risk, with a focus on how climate costs are spread across space and social groups.
+My projects often combine spatial climate data with causal inference tools to study how climate risk affects policymaking, political behavior, and interest group politics.
+My research aims to provide insights that help make climate adaptation effective, equitable, and politically durable.

 My dissertation examines one of the most important impacts of climate risk in wealthy countries: disrupted property insurance markets.
-My regional focus is the American Political Economy, but I am also working on projects studying other regions.
+The project’s primary case is the United States, with comparisons to Australia and the UK.

 I am a graduate student affiliate of the Minda de Gunzberg Center for European Studies at Harvard.
 Together with Clemente T. Sanchez, I also run the Comparative Politics and Political Economy (COPE) graduate student seminar at MIT.